Prompt Playground

 4. Manage your prompts in one place with Prompt Hub

-Find problematic production examples
+Find and fix problematic production examples

 The most common way to enter the Prompt Playground is through a span on the LLM tracing page.
 For instance, users can filter spans where an Online Evaluator flagged the LLM output as a hallucination and then bring one of these examples into the Prompt Playground to refine the prompt, ensuring the LLM produces factual responses in the future.